DISCOVER-Robotics/docs/docs/AIRBOT-Play/tutorials/env.md

 ```

 !!! question "Support for arm64(aarch64)"
 	The standard SDK package includes packages for x86_64(amd64) architecture only.
-If you are using an ARM-based system, please contact [technical support](mailto:contact@discover-robotics.com) for further assistance.
+If you are using an ARM-based system, please contact technical support: [contact@discover-robotics.com](mailto:contact@discover-robotics.com) for further assistance.

 !!! tip "TL;DR: I want to install all packages at once!"
 	To install all available packages, run the following commands: